lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

 header: no
 ---

-# Manipulation of the QSGW output and general set up
+# Setting up a QSGW+DMFT calculation

 This tutorial assumes you have terminated a QSGW calculation and you want to start a DMFT calculation.
+Your QSGW calculation is supposed to be spin-polarized (even for non-magnetic materials).
+For the purpose of this tutorial, we will refer to a QSGW calculation on ferromagnetic Nickel.

-Unless you want to try with your own data, you can downlad the outcome of a converged QSGW calculation from [this link](https://lordcephei.github.io/assets/download/inputfiles/dmft1.tar.gz).
-They have been obtained from a converged QSGW calculation on the paramagnetic phase of La$$_2$$CuO$$_4$$.
-Every example will be done assuming you are using the provided files.
+If you want to start from scratch, you can follow the instructions below to prepare the magnetic QSGW calculation (but they are very concise and must be followed with reference to the QSGW tutorial).
+Otherwise you can download the result of the converged QSGW loop from [this link](https://lordcephei.github.io/assets/download/inputfiles/dmft1.tar.gz).

-### Prepare folders
+### Prepare input folders and files

 Relevant files are dispatched into two folders.